 It is worth disabling all payment options if they are not necessary.
 For example, if you do not use payment applications for social networks or cell phones, disable the ability to use them.

-The development of schemes used by fraudsters, in turn, helps to improve the security systems of financial institutions.
+The development of schemes used by fraudsters, in turn, helps to make security patches to the systems of financial institutions.
 Large banks use advanced anti-fraud platforms using artificial intelligence-based algorithms.

 Now, we'd love to share with you four best practices for online payment security.